earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation06-loop-through-many-files-r.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge

 1. Create a function called `check_create_dir()` that takes a path to a directory that you want to make and checks to see if it exists and then creates it if it doesn't exist.
-2. Create a function called `in_to_mm()` that converts values in inches to mm.
+2. Create a function called `in_to_mm()` that converts values in inches to mm (we did this in an earlier lesson so you may already have this function in your code).
-2. add both functions to the for loop below
+2. Add both functions to the for loop below
+3. Finally, summarize your data by daily total (sum) precipitation per day

+NOTES

+1. be sure that you are address of na values when you read your data in the loop!
+2. make sure you address na values when you run the `sum()` function
+3. When you write the csv make sure that you address na values!
+4. use the `lubridate::month()` function to create a new column in your data frame called the_month

 ```r